Shrimp Po'Boy with Zapp's potato chips and Abita beer — a perfect New Orleans meal

 El Guapo is dedicated to creating bitters that accentuate and boost Southern flavors using locally-sourced ingredients.
 Writer Chris Watkins explained: “This affinity for locality is evident in the laser-focused offerings, which are unmistakably New Orleanian, but also have vast appeal.
 It shows in standouts like the aromatic Chicory-Pecan bitters, which is made from Louisiana pecans, roasted chicory and coffee, and is a delicious way to amp up an Old Fashioned or tiki cocktail.
 There are also bitters in Gumbo and Crawfish Boil flavors, both inspired by one of Mattox’s favorite seafood stops in Gretna, Louisiana.”

 The fleur de lis is the official state symbol of Louisiana and can be found throughout New Orleans and across the Shoppe at Southern Kitchen on rocks glasses, stemware and a beautiful tea pot.
-The Mignon Faget HOME Collection feature the fleur-de-lis on stemless glasses, pilsners, goblets and glasses.
+The Mignon Faget HOME Collection feature the fleur-de-lis, as well as crawfish, on stemless wine and rocks glasses.

 Our favorite New Orleans recipes

 Shrimp and Crawfish Etouffee

 Hands On Time: 2 hours and 0 minutes